AnshuSharma111/passwordManager/README.md

 What I hope to learn by engaging in this exercise is:
 1) PyQt6 : GUI using python
-2) Basic Cryptography techniques
+2) Cryptography techniques
-3) How to handle essential data
+3) Database Management